mauriciovigolo/keycloak-angular/README.md

 Only the latest version of Angular in the table above is actively supported.
 This is due to the fact that compilation of Angular libraries is [incompatible between major versions](https://angular.io/guide/creating-libraries#ensuring-library-version-compatibility).

-_Note_: Only in keycloak-angular **v.9** it is needed to add `allowSyntheticDefaultImports: true` in the tsconfig.json file in your project.
-There is related to an [issue in the keycloak project](https://github.com/keycloak/keycloak/issues/9045) to update the typescript definitions file.
-From keycloak-angular v.10 on there is no need to set this configuration.
+_Note_: Only in keycloak-angular **v.9** there is the need to add `allowSyntheticDefaultImports: true` in the tsconfig.json file in your project.
+This is related to this [issue in the keycloak project](https://github.com/keycloak/keycloak/issues/9045), to update the typescript definitions file.
+From keycloak-angular v.10 on, there is no need to set this configuration.

 #### Choosing the right keycloak-js version